HubLot/vim-gromacs/README.rst

 * ]; -- Comment the selection
 * ]: -- Uncomment the selection
-* ], -- Jump to the next section
+* ]j -- Jump to the next section
-* ]! -- Jump to the previous section
+* ]k -- Jump to the previous section

 A section is defined by '[....]'